 In the world of metal drumming, speed and energy are everything.
-One of the drummers who always seemed to get it all right was James Owen Sullivan, AKA, The Rev. Although his life was cut short tragically in 2009, the drummer had left a legacy behind that is hard to ignore.
+One of the drummers who always got it right was James Owen Sullivan, AKA, The Rev. Although his life was cut short tragically in 2009 – he died from a drug overdose – the drummer had left a legacy behind that is hard to ignore.

 His works with Avenged Sevenfold will forever remain a point of reference for those who wish to know what great drumming is all about.
 He left no stone unturned in pursuit of success as a drummer.
 He also played with ska and Suburban Legends.

 Every great drummer has to begin somewhere.
 And the Rev is no different.
 He started playing at a very young age.
 The Rev got his first pair of drum sticks when he was only five-year-old.
 At age 12, he was already a good drummer and with his own drum kit.

 The Rev played in many bands while in high school.
 That is one of the ways through which his skills improved.
 Sullivan was a founding member of the Suburban Legends before exiting to join Avenged Sevenfold.

 He was 20 years when he recorded his first album with the band.
 The album was called “Sounding the Seventh Trumpet” and has remained one of the best projects he worked on.